-The Department of Health and Human Services (HHS) launched the Home Visiting Evidence of Effectiveness (HomVEE) project to conduct a thorough and transparent systematic review of the home visiting research literature.
+The Department of Health and Human Services (HHS) launched the Home Visiting Evidence of Effectiveness (HomVEE) review in 2009 to conduct a thorough and transparent systematic review of the home visiting research literature.
 HomVEE provides an assessment of the evidence of effectiveness for home visiting models that target families with pregnant women and children from birth to kindergarten entry (through age 5).

 HomVEE is led by Mathematica (Emily Sama-Miller as Project Director and Rebecca Coughlin as Deputy Project Director).

 Point(s) of contact: Shirley Adelstein and Amanda Coleman.

 Questions about HomVEE can be directed to the HomVEE Help Desk: HomVEE@acf.hhs.gov